git/git.github.io/rev_news/drafts/edition-24.md

-		* Some work on a daemon for file system notifications in the background (inotify) has been done by Duy Nguyen and David Turner, and was planned to rework, but the present contributor is at present busy with other things.
+		* Some work on a daemon for file system notifications in the background (inotify) has been done by Duy Nguyen and David Turner, and a rework was planned, but the present contributor is currently busy with other things.

 		* On Windows, there is no inotify feature available